Guidelines & Application

-Interim Report (required only if organization received a Community Impact Grant in 2012)
+Interim Report (required only if organization received a Community Impact Grant within the last year)

 Community Impact Grants are made from numerous unrestricted and Field of Interest funds established by donors to the Community Foundation for Monterey County (CFMC).
 Approximately $2 million will be available for Community Impact grants.
 Grant awards are expected to range from $10,000 to $50,000.
 Grants greater than $50,000 may be considered for larger and collaborative ventures, but are the exception.
 The average grant is $20,000.

 The CFMC seeks to fund proposals that: